A Two-Part Blog Series

 Pipeline contracts generally cover the quantity of gas that can be transported across the pipeline, denominated in $/MCF, plus charges for re-compression fuel gas, the scheduling process, etc.

-Although much natural gas is purchased and transported monthly (or over a longer term), fixed-level transactions to cover baseload needs – representing a large quantity of natural gas – are procured daily.
-The “gas day” in North America begins at 10 am Eastern Standard Time, so all gas flow quantities, transactions, and other business is segmented according to this schedule, presenting some issues with the gas used for electricity generation purposes (since the electricity day is generally midnight to midnight, and is specific to the time zone of a particular electricity market).
+Although much natural gas is purchased and transported monthly (or over a longer-term), fixed-level transactions to cover baseload needs – representing a large quantity of natural gas – are procured daily.
+The “gas day” in North America begins at 10 am Eastern Standard Time.
+All gas flow quantities, transactions, and other business is segmented according to this schedule.
+The timing presents some issues with the gas used for electricity generation purposes (since the electricity day is generally midnight to midnight, and is specific to a particular electricity market).

 As a result of this temporal mismatch, for any given electricity day, buyers must procure gas two days before for all power generated before 10 am (EST) and one day ahead for power produced after 10 am (EST).
-This mismatch issue is complicated further over weekends (when gas trading is generally suspended) during which gas bought on Friday morning covers requirements over Saturday, Sunday, and Monday.
+Moreover, this mismatch issue is complicated over weekends (when gas trading is generally suspended), during which gas bought on Friday morning covers requirements over Saturday, Sunday, and Monday.

 When national holidays fall on Monday, buyers are procuring gas through Tuesday.
-Naturally, challenges arise when generation forecasts change during that time frame, leading to imbalances in the amount purchased and the amount used.
+So naturally, challenges arise when generation forecasts change during that time frame, leading to imbalances in the amount purchased and used.
 Imbalances are handled through various contract provisions.
 Alternatively, certain “intra-day” transactions can be made to procure, schedule, and deliver gas during the operational day.

 Automation of trade capture, managing transportation contracts, efficient scheduling to avoid potential pipeline penalties and losses, capacity limitations, and more is required by natural gas professionals to manage operational and financial risk.
-PCI’s integrated ETRM platform supports the following key functions:
+PCI’s integrated ETRM solutionsupports the following essential functions:

 - Trade Capture